mschmidt25/hdc2021_StepNet/README.md

 - 17: 25.05
 - 18: 23.15
 - 19: 17.10

-## Requirements
-The main requirements for our code are listed below.
-You can also use the requirements.txt file to replicate our conda environment.
-* numpy = 1.20.3
-* pytorch = 1.9.0
-* pytorch-lightning = 1.3.8
-* torchvision = 0.10.0
-* dival = 0.6.1
-* torchvision = 0.10.0
-* pytesseract = 0.3.8
-* fuzzywuzzy = 0.18.0

 ## Authors
 Team University of Bremen, Center of Industrial Mathematics (ZeTeM) et al.: